-What Happens If You Get a DUI With a Child in the Car?Leave a Comment
+What Happens if You Get a DUI with a Child in the Car?Leave a Comment

-Potential Penalties for DUI Child Endangerment
+Additional Penalties for DUI with a Child in the Car

-Consult with a Washington DUI Defense Attorney
+Work with a DUI Criminal Defense Attorney

 Facing child endangerment charges and CPS inquiries on top of DUI penalties can be scary.
 If you are arrested on DUI charges with a child in the car, you need an attorney who can represent your case and defend your side of the story.

 A DUI defense lawyer with experience handling CPS cases can help you prepare for these situations and protect the interests of you and your child.
 As soon as possible following the arrest, contact an attorney to discuss your next steps and plan for your CPS inquiry.